The technical literacy crisis

 I care about this problem kind of a lot, and I’m trying to help fix it with Technically.
 It’s a newsletter that explains technical concepts to non-technical people in a repeatable, simple, and engaging way.
 I’ve written about topics like What's an API and What Your Developers Are Using: The Modern App Stack at a level of detail made for people who want to be successful at their jobs via technical literacy.

 Right now, Technically is just a newsletter.
 But as these topics start to build up, things start to resemble a real way for people to learn.
-We’ll build pre-aggregated learning modules, integrate pieces together, add in retention mechanisms like quizzes, and customize content for different levels of proficiency.
+We've got pre-built learning tracks for people getting started from scratch, organized but what you're trying to learn about (like frontend engineering, AI, etc.).
 I’m pretty excited about it.
 And if you’re interested, you can subscribe (free or paid) here.

 If you like or hate this, share it on Twitter, Reddit, or HackerNews.